 It was that realization that helped me move on.

-I’m not saying ex-boyfriend recovery will be the same way for you, but I thought by sharing my story about how I moved on from my ex, that it might help you move on from yours.
+I’m not saying ex-boyfriend recovery will be the same way for you, but I thought that sharing my story about how I moved on from my ex that it might help you move on from yours.

 The process of moving on from an ex-boyfriend can be challenging and complex, varying greatly from person to person.
 It requires a conscious effort to let go of the past and a willingness to embrace the pain and sadness that comes with it.
 Healing is not an overnight process, nor does it strictly follow any formula.
 It’s a personal journey that may involve unexpected emotional triggers even after years of apparent recovery.

 Ultimately, focusing on personal growth, self-love, and building a fulfilling life can significantly aid in this healing process.
 The goal is not to forget the past but to use it as a stepping stone towards a happier and healthier future.